Category: Issue Comments

 Click for Big

-The market continues to be rather disorderly; correlations between Issue Reset Spread and monthly performance for May are basically zero.
-Interestingly, the correlation for the Pfd-2 Group issues against term to reset was a little better, although still lousy at 12%.
+The market continues to be rather disorderly; correlations between Issue Reset Spread and monthly performance for July are basically zero.
+Interestingly, the correlation for returns against term to reset was a little better, although still lousy at 8% and 15% for Pfd-2 and Pfd-3 issues respectively.

 Click for Big